 How to redeem Tims Rewards points

-After you create an account, Tims Rewards will ask you to choose one of 7 Reward Levels (don’t worry, you can always change it later).
+After you create an account, Tims Rewards will ask you to choose one of 7 Reward Levels.
+(Don't worry, you can always change it later.)

 Whenever you collect enough points for your chosen Reward Level, your points will be automatically applied to your next order containing an eligible menu item.

-Say you chose the 300 Points Reward Level.
+Say you choose the 300 Points Reward Level.
 You collect 357 points and order a classic donut the next time you visit Tim Hortons.
 At the till, the system automatically draws 300 points from your account and applies them to your order, leaving you with 57 points in your account and a free donut.

 There's one more Reward Level we haven't mentioned: "Banking Your Points."
 Choosing this level means your points will accumulate until they expire or you hit the account limit.
 To redeem them, choose a different Reward Level and order an eligible item – just don't forget to switch back to the Banking Reward Level if you want to keep stockpiling points!

-You can change Reward Levels on the Tims app or website.
+You can change Reward Levels on the Tims App or website.

 Earn double-double the rewards with the right credit card

-Just because you collected Tims Rewards points doesn’t mean you can’t earn credit card rewards on the same order.
-The best restaurant credit cards in Canada will add a maximum return rate of 10% to any Timmies’ run.
+Just because you collected Tims Rewards points doesn't mean you can't earn credit card rewards on the same order.
+The best restaurant credit cards in Canada will add a maximum return rate of 10% to any Timmies run.

 Value of rewards in $CAD / money spent = return rate in %

-| Credit card | Annual fee | Rewards | Tim Hortons return rate |
+| Credit card | Annual fee | Rewards for restaurant purchases |

-| MBNA Rewards World Elite Mastercard | $120 | * 5 points for every $1 spent on restaurants, groceries, and select recurring bills (up to $50,000 spent annually per category) * 1 point per $1 spent on all other purchases |
+| MBNA Rewards World Elite Mastercard | $120 | 5 points per $1 spent |

-| BMO eclipse Visa Infinite Card | $120 | * 5 BMO Rewards points for every $1 spent on dining, groceries, gas, and transit * 1 point per $1 spent on all other purchases |
+| BMO eclipse Visa Infinite Card | $120 | 5 points per $1 spent |

-| Tangerine Money-Back Credit Card | $0 | * 2% cash back on purchases in up to 3 Money-Back Categories * 0.5% cash back on all other purchases |
+| Tangerine Money-Back Credit Card | $0 | 2% cash back |

 1. The best Tim Hortons credit card in Canada